dr-darryl-wright/xdr-darryl-wright.github.io/_posts/2019-04-06-deriving-gradients-for-sparse-filtering-backpropagation.markdown

 increase in the contribution of one feature to the representation for a given training example will lead to a decrease in the contribution from all other features.
 Similarly if the contribution from one feature is decreased all others are increased.
-We show this effect in Fig. \ref{fig:SF}, where the initial cost calculated from the circular points is minimised when individual training examples can be represented by a single active feature (blue and yellow squares i.e. when they lie on an axis) or a minimal
+We show this effect in Figure.
+1, where the initial cost calculated from the circular points is minimised when individual training examples can be represented by a single active feature (blue and yellow squares i.e. when they lie on an axis) or a minimal